Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Nest actually offer some really nice features, backed by Google’s really powerful image and video recognition capabilities.
 But without a subscription, you lose all this.

-The reason I say that “it’s complicated” is because Nest released a few new products towards the end of 2021 (including the Nest Doorbell, which replaces the Nest Hello doorbell).
+The reason I say that “it’s complicated” is because Nest released a few new products (including the Nest Doorbell, which replaces the Nest Hello doorbell).
 These record motion-based clips for 3 hours.
 This is not much, of course, but it is more than Ring and Arlo offer.

 It at least means that if you pick up your phone, and see a motion notification from an hour ago, you can actually view that recording.
 After 3 hours, that clip will get deleted (without a subscription), but this is still sort of useful.